bhaak/HackedUpReader/README.md

 Because of some hard coded paths HackedUpReader must be in the /mnt/us/hackedupreader directory.

+For display quality and preventing crashes when using non-standard fonts install this version of the freetype library: http://www.mobileread.com/forums/showthread.php?p=1998991#post1998991

+There are 2 different GUI launcher extensions:
+ - https://github.com/bhaak/HackedUpReaderExtension (builds a Launcher sub menu out of your documents folder for starting HackedUpReader)
+ - https://github.com/varnie/HackedUpReaderLauncher (directly start HackedUpReader) (not yet compatible with HackedUpReader 0.2.0, replace "/mnt/us/cr3xcb/bin/cr3" in menu.json with "/mnt/us/hackedupreader/bin/cr3")

 Controls
 --------
-When in the main screen, touching in the lower half of the screen opens the next page, touching in the upper half opens the previous page.
+When in the main screen, touching in the lower half of the screen opens the next page, touching in the upper half opens the previous page (customizable as of 0.2.0 in the settings "Page turning").
 Touching the top bar will open the menu.

 When in the menu, touching the top bar acts as 'Ok', touching the bottom bar on the left side will open the previous menu page,